- You are in

 Via Giuseppe Garibaldi, 13

-In the charming historic center of Massa Fermana-a medieval town renowned for its hat-making tradition and beautifully set among the rolling hills between the Sibillini Mountains and the Adriatic coast-stands this finely restored historic palazzo.
-The property has been carefully renovated with meticulous attention to materials, featuring mostly original solid wood doors, many of them hand-decorated.
+In the charming historic centre of Massa Fermana-an ancient medieval village renowned for its hat-making tradition and beautifully set among the rolling hills between the Sibillini Mountains and the Adriatic coast-stands this magnificent period palazzo, expertly restored with exceptional attention to detail.
+The renovation preserved its original character, including most of the solid-wood doors, many of which retain their hand-painted decorations.

-Massa Fermana is a small town of about 900 inhabitants, located at 349 meters above sea level and part of the Archdiocese of Fermo.
+Massa Fermana is a small town of about 900 inhabitants, situated at 349 metres above sea level and part of the Archdiocese of Fermo.

-The earliest record of Massa Fermana dates back to 1050, when it was under the jurisdiction of the Bishop of Fermo.
-Roman funerary inscriptions attest to its ancient past.
-In the 13th century, it belonged to the Brunforte family; members such as Guglielmo da Massa and his son Valerio, aligned with the Ghibellines, were known for violent episodes of war that shook the town until it was again brought under Fermo's authority.
-In 1808 Massa Fermana lost its autonomy, being annexed to Montappone, only to regain it definitively in 1816.
+The earliest known record of Massa Fermana dates back to 1050, when it was under the jurisdiction of the Bishop of Fermo.
+Roman funerary inscriptions found in the area attest to its ancient origins.
+In the 13th century, it belonged to the Brunforte family; members such as Guglielmo da Massa and his son Valerio-aligned with the Ghibelline faction-played key roles in the turbulent local conflicts of the period until the town was once again brought under Fermo's control.
+In 1808 the village lost its autonomy and was annexed to Montappone, regaining independence only in 1816.

 Massa Fermana - Centro